-Key factors to consider when planning a program at Itasca:
+Key factors for planners to consider

 The Itasca Station is first and foremost a place for academic and professional activities.